nickewing/hacky_hal/README.markdown

 What is it?
 -----------

-HackyHA is in its current form is a small library meant to control devices through the network or serial ports.
+HackyHAL is in its current form is a small library meant to control devices through the network or serial ports.
 The supported number of devices is currently very limited, however I hope the library will grow over time.